Table of Contents

 • 6.
 Travel Insurance for Maui

-Travel insurance is an absolute must-have for traveling.
-Frequent travelers like me swear by it, and for good reason.
+Travel insurance is an absolute must-have.
+Frequent travelers like us swear by it, and for good reason.
 If something happens, they have your back!
-Everything from reservations getting canceled to emergency medical expenses can have you paying out-of-pocket for six-figure bills if you’re not covered.
+Everything from reservations getting canceled – to emergency medical expenses – can have you paying out-of-pocket for six-figure bills if you’re not covered.
+These bills are preventable and easily covered by insurance, so make sure you have a support team on your side.

-We use Faye because they offer reliable plans with great add-ons like “cancel anytime” and coverage for pets, Airbnbs, rental cars, and extreme sports.
-They reimburse you through their mobile app instead of making you fill out stacks of paperwork and plead for what’s owed to you.
-They’re better than any provider we’ve used and we can’t recommend them enough.
+We use Faye because they offer reliable plans with great add-ons like “cancel anytime” as well as coverage for pets, Airbnbs, rental cars, and extreme sports.
+As the first 100% digital provider, they reimburse you through their mobile app instead of making you fill out stacks of paperwork and plead your case.
+They’re the best provider we’ve used and we can’t recommend them enough!

 Faye Travel Insurance